Universal chaotic dynamics from Krylov space: Krylov state complexity

 where $b'=\partial_xb$, and equivalently for the other variables.
 The above two equations are related by the transformation \eqref{PsiToPhi} from energy $E$ to time $t$.
 Due to the $\epsilon b' \Psi$ term in \eqref{CSchPsi}, the norm in \eqref{Orthogonal} is not preserved by the evolution along $x$.
 Using the coordinate $y$ with $dy=dx/(2\epsilon b(x))$ and with the new variable $\tilde \Psi=\sqrt{b}\Psi$ and $\tilde \Phi=\sqrt{b}\Phi$, these equations simplify to Using the coordinate $x$, the solutions then become

 where the function $f(t_-)$ is determined by the initial condition and $t_-(t,x)$ labels the characteristic curves \cite{Muck:2022xfc}

 This shows that the wave function $\Phi(t,x)$ propagates forward with a local velocity $2\epsilon b(x)$, from $n=0$ to $n=L$.
+Notice that \eqref{PolynomialC} and \eqref{WaveFunctionC} do not contain the end point of the Krylov chain $x=\epsilon L$ since the last state in the Krylov basis \eqref{KrylovBasis} is $\ket{O_{L-1}}$.
 Since the initial condition $\phi_n(0)=\delta_{0n}$ is highly discontinuous, the continuum limit is valid only when the wave function spreads out.

-However, we notice that the discrete recurrence relation \eqref{recurrence} and Schr\"odinger \eqref{SchIm} enjoy the parity symmetry $n\to L-n$, but their continuum versions \eqref{CSchPsi} and \eqref{CSchRe} break the parity $x\to -x$.
+However, we notice that the discrete recurrence relation \eqref{recurrence} and Schr\"odinger \eqref{SchIm} enjoy the parity symmetry $n\to L-n$, but their continuum versions \eqref{CSchPsi} and \eqref{CSchRe} break the parity $x\to \epsilon L-x$.
 As a result, the characteristic curves \eqref{CharacteristicCurvesBackward} have a preferred direction.
-The breaking of parity is due to our assumption how $i^n\psi_n(E)$ and $i^n\phi_n(it)$ depend on $n$ in the continuum limit.
+The breaking of parity is due to the assumption on the smoothness of $i^n\psi_n(E)$ and $i^n\phi_n(\beta+it)$ as functions of $n$ in the continuum limit.
 If we consider an alternative continuum limit, namely

 we find

 This result corresponds to the backward characteristic curves